Sertraline is an antidepressant that’s part of the selective serotonin reuptake inhibitor (SSRI) class of medications.

 In short, while you use sertraline or any other SSRI, it’s best to completely avoid drinking any beverages that contain alcohol.
 Our guide to sertraline and alcohol goes into greater detail on the dangers of drinking while using sertraline and other SSRIs.

-Used regularly by tens of millions of people in the United States alone, sertraline is one of the most common SSRIs on the market.
+Used regularly by tens of millions of people in the United States alone, sertraline for pe is one of the most common SSRIs on the market.
 It’s safe, highly effective and versatile, treating a range of common health conditions.

 Our sertraline FAQ answers the most common questions about sertraline in greater detail, with links to detailed studies and more.